newjersey/innovation.nj.gov/content/_playbooks/validating-creative-concepts.md

 ## Why it matters

 It’s important to measure how your audience reacts to the creative concepts that you’ve created.
-Don’t make assumptions about what message will resonate with your audience - ask them!
-And use the data to drive your decision-making.
+Don’t make assumptions about what message will resonate with your audience – ask them!
+And then use the data to drive your decision-making.

 Your campaign’s performance will be as strong as possible because it will run with messaging that has been validated as the most effective approach with your target audience, and that the approach is equitable in its appeal.